webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/commands-mental-powers.md

+---
+aliases:
----,aliases:,- commands mental powers,tags:,- Compendium/CSRD/en/Foci,---
+- commands mental powers
+tags:
+- Compendium/CSRD/en/Foci
+---

 You have honed the power of your mind to perform amazing psychic deeds.
  ### Intrusion